 Community Health Initiatives

-Over the last decade, Anthem and Anthem Foundation have committed resources and worked with key entities (such as nonprofit organizations, universities, professional societies and government agencies) to create community health initiatives to address public health concerns, close gaps in care and improve people’s everyday living conditions.
+Over the last decade, Anthem and Anthem Foundation have committed resources and worked with key entities (such as nonprofit organizations, universities, professional societies and government agencies) to create community health initiatives that address public health concerns, close gaps in care and improve people’s everyday living conditions.